 The professional Development module at level 5 is delivered via a mixture of lectures, seminars and tutorials throughout the year.
 This aspect of the programme is designed to offer the opportunity to acquire theskills likely to be needed for employment within the art world and wider creative industries. including promotional techniques, and skills associated with being self employed (such as how to invoice,understanding taxation etc).

-The FD Fine Art culminates in a public exhibition; the Graduate show.
+The FD Portraiture is assessed by a board including members of the Royal Society of Portrait Painters, with the highest proportion of the assessment focusing on the Graduate show.
 This is the highlight of each year at the Art Academy, with FD Portraiture students showing alongside FD Sculpture and FD Fine Art students, creating a varied, exciting and accomplished exhibition.
 The show attracts huge numbers of visitors, including representatives from the professional art world.
-Preparation for the show requires students to consider carefully all aspects of their practice, with a particular focus on how to present and curate their work, as well as how to promote themselves as emerging professionals.
+Preparation for the show requires students to consider carefully all aspects of their practice, with a particular focus on how to present and curate their work, as well as how to promote themselves as emerging artists.

 OPTIONAL Year 3 (Level Six)

-Whilst the FD Fine Art programme is a two-year course full time (or four years part time), there is the option of a further year of study, which will top -up your Foundation Degree to a BA (Hons) and is aimed at enabling students better to reflect on the skills and creative insight gained during their previous two intensive years of study.
+Whilst the FD Contemporary Portrait programme is a two-year course full time (or four years part time), there is the option of a further year of study, which will top -up your Foundation Degree to a BA (Hons) and is aimedat enabling students better to reflect on the skills and creative insight gained during their previous two intensive years of study.

-The emphasis at this level is on self directed studio practice, the exploration and development of individual interests and approaches to Fine Art practice.
-Continuing support is provided in the form of regular group critiques and one-to-one tutorials as you explore further your own practice, refine your artist’s statement and fully prepare for the life after the Academy.
-Discretionary elective skills classes are available to enable you fully to hone techniques relevant to your practice, career and progression ambitions.
+The emphasis at this level is on self directed studio practice, the exploration and development of individual interests and approaches to portraiture.
+Continuing support is provided in the form of regular group critiques and one-to-one tutorials as you explore further your own practice, refine your artist’s statement and fully prepare for the life of a portrait artist after leaving the Academy.
+Discretionary elective skills classes are available to enable you fully to hone techniques and approaches to portraiture within what is an especially technically challenging genre.